We stress-test what others have built.

 Where we draw the line

-We turn down red-team work that we can’t ship a report for.
-If a client wants a confidential review we can’t sign and publish a redacted version of, we refuse.
+We turn down red-team work that we cannot ship a report for.
+If a client wants a confidential review and will not allow even a redacted public version, we refuse the engagement.
 The signed report is the product.
-Without it, what we’d be selling is a private opinion — and we don’t sell those.
+Without it, what we would be selling is a private opinion, and we don’t sell those.